 The Best Yoga Exercises for the Knees

-In recent years, sedentary lifestyle has affected most of the population and left us with numerous physical problems, knee pain being a common one.
-Being a vital joint in human anatomy, it bears the weight of the body, helps us to walk and supports major movements of the body.
+In recent years, a sedentary lifestyle has affected most of the population and left us with numerous physical problems, knee pain being a common one.
+Being a vital joint in human anatomy, it bears the weight of the body, helps us to walk, and supports major movements of the body.

 Here are some basic Yoga exercises for knees, proven to provide relief from the pain:

-- Stand straight with foot 6 inches apart.
+- Stand straight with a foot 6 inches apart.

 - Raise your knee caps and slowly bend forward as you exhale without bending your knees and back.

 - As your torso dives down, place your index finger between the big toe and the adjacent toe.